The forests of New England built a region. Here’s the story of the people who worked them.

 November 2025 | 124 pages | Nonfiction | Age: 8-12 years

-How to use Timberrr!
-A History of Logging in New England in learning
+Using Timberrr!
+A History of Logging in New England with young readers

 “Vivid and well-researched.
 Brings centuries of forest history into focus for young readers.”